-The purpose of this program is to act as a representative of the John Howard Society of Niagara, the Ministry of Public Safety and Security and the community.
+The purpose of this program is to act as a representative of the John Howard Society of Niagara, the Ministry of Community Safety and Correctional Services, and the community.
 A variety of unique volunteer positions are available within this program, including:

 - Court Intake Volunteers participate in providing intake services for new probation cases for both adults and youth for the provincial court system.